chenh19/lab/oligo_designing.md

 > - When designing the RT, you should observe whether your editing can introduce or remove any RE cutting sites.
 You may also artificially introduce synonymous variants to the template to do that.
 RE sites will be beneficial in the later clone selection process.
 Ideally, the selected RE should only cut once in the genotyping region.
 > - When adding the RT and PBS, be careful with the direction.
 > - **Capping** and **poly-A tailing** are strongly recommended for *in vitro* transcription.
+> - If you are labeling the variants in your SnapGene map, make sure you use the top strand sequence to avoid confusion.

 ### ii. gRNA for the non-edited strand
 - PE3b is not practical in many cases.
 Therefore, this tutorial only focuses on PE3